heritageholdings/passkey-example/README.md

 <img width=300 src="https://raw.githubusercontent.com/heritageholdings/passkey-example/master/docs/img/authentication.png">

-If any error occurs during execution, registration or authentication, check the logs of either the mobile app or the backend
+If any error occurs during execution, registration or authentication, check the logs of either the mobile app or the backend.

 Please remember that in this simple demo, the backend server is not persistent, so if you restart it, all the registered credentials will be lost!